jfroelich/rss-reader/docs/net.md

 * test fetching against a resource that is not an image
 * if i move the fetch calls from the control layer back to the library later there is a good chance that much of this functionality becomes redundant.
 Right now this is independent but I am unsure if it is worth the duplication.
 This module is severely identical.
 * I need to think more about the design pattern of attaching conditions to fetch.
 I feel like what i want is a series or chain of function calls where each function is a wrapper that attaches functionality, for example `fetch_with_image_type_check(fetch_with_timeout(native_fetch))`.
 I am not sure if this is the correct approach and want to think about it more.
 Maybe I want some hooking mechanism.
 Maybe each wrapper function should take as a parameter the fetch function that it wraps.
 Maybe this is a routine design obstacle that many people have already solved very well and I just need to research how others have approached it.
 I want to get away from a giant fetch function where it just hardcodes a miscellaneous bunch of extra pre and post conditions.

+# fetch-policy
+TODO: this should not be a parameter to better-fetch.
+Instead, better-fetch should be a generic fetch library, and then I have an app-specific wrapper fetch library that wraps the generic library, and within this wrapper, I introduce the app's fetch policy concerns.
+So this entire approach so far was wrong, because it makes it difficult to pluck out app specific crap from a generic lib, and better-fetch should ideally be a generic library that just adds a few more features to native fetch.